nezeadi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Script 1-who_am_i displays the effective username of the current user

 ## Script 2-groups displays the groups the current user belongs to

+## Script 3-new_owner chnges the owner of file hello to betty